norc-heal/heal-data-pkg-guide/docs/terms/studylevel/resource.md

     <li> Continue until you are listing files with no dependencies</li>

 </details>
+mkdo

 ### Example
 A processed tabular data file may depend on a raw data file(s), plus a code file that implements the statistical analysis plan to be produced, and require a data dictionary to interpret/use.
+For more information on 'one layer deep' and 'liberal' dependency documentation, click here.

 | 'One layer deep' Dependencies            | Liberal Dependencies                             |
 | :----------------------------------------| :-----------------------------------------------|
-|<ul><li>Immediately underlying raw data files,<br> plus a code file that implements the<br> statistical analysis plan and 'transforms'<br> the raw data files into the processed data<br> file, plus the data dictionary for the<br> processed data file</li> | <li>All immediate/one layer deep files, plus</li><li>The statistical analysis plan that was used<br> to produce the code, the data dictionary<br>  for the raw underlying data file(s), a <br> protocol for collection of the raw underlying<br> data file(s), etc.</li><li>If possible, list liberal dependencies in order<br> from most immediate to least immediate.</li>
+|<ul><li>Immediately underlying raw data files,<br> plus a code file that implements the<br> statistical analysis plan and 'transforms'<br> the raw data files into the processed data<br> file, plus the data dictionary for the<br> processed data file</li> | <ul><li>All immediate/one layer deep files, AND</li><li>The statistical analysis plan that was used<br> to produce the code, the data dictionary<br>  for the raw underlying data file(s), a <br> protocol for collection of the raw underlying<br> data file(s), etc.</li><li>If possible, list liberal dependencies in order<br> from most immediate to least immediate.</li></ul>